tetianamohorian/asteroids-world/README.md

 - Use of Makefile for project automation
 - Debugging with `gdb`

-## 📸 Screenshots

-_Add a screenshot or GIF of gameplay here if possible._

 ## 📚 License

 This project is open-source and available under the MIT License.